stolostron/rhacm-docs/security/create_cert_pol.md

-# Managing a certificate policy
+# Managing certificate policies

 Learn to create, apply, view, and update your certificate policies.

 ## Creating a certificate policy

 You can create a YAML file for your certificate policy from the command line interface (CLI) or from the console.
 View the following sections to create a certificate policy: